twilson63/permaweb-cookbook/src/protocol/what-is-arweave.md

 ## Accounts and state

-Users pay for these uploads using a currency called $AR.
+Users pay for data uploads using a currency called $AR.

 Arweave keeps track of all of these uploads, including the **account** that users upload files from, any attached metadata, and their account balance in $AR.